Guides

 Blueprint Options

-From the drop down menu at right, you'll see several options, including the option to take a tour to help guide you.
+From the drop down menu at right, you'll see several options, including the option to take a tour.

 If you’d like to duplicate your Blueprint, click Duplicate.
 This will create a copy.

-If you’d like a record of your Blueprint field structure, you can download as JSON.
+If you’d like a record of your Blueprint field structure, you can download it as JSON.

-When there are no objects using a Blueprint ("0 Objects use this Blueprint"), you can delete it.
+When there are no objects using a Blueprint ("0 Objects use this Blueprint"), you'll see the option to delete it.

 Blueprint options